holochain/docs-pages/src/pages/references/enable-holo.md

 ```
 :::

 Type in a name for the zome.
-In this case we can just use the same name as the DNA `todos`.
+In this case you can just use the same name as the DNA, `todos`.
 You should then see:

 ```shellsession
 ?
 Scaffold integrity zome in folder "dnas/todos/zomes/integrity/"? (y/n) ›